zhangjiekui/myPytorch/README.md

 (results of the activation functions are seemed not to be layers, execpt for output layer)

-Activation function : such as relu, softmax
+Activation function : such as relu, sigmoid